 Ctrl/x A sequence such as Ctrl/x indicates that you must hold down the key labeled Ctrl while you press another key or a pointing device button.

-PF1 x

-Return

-A sequence such as PF1 x indicates that you must first press and release the key labeled PF1 and then press and release another key or a pointing device button.

-In examples, a key name enclosed in a box indicates that you press a key on the keyboard.
+PF1 x A sequence such as PF1 x indicates that you must first press and release the key labeled PF1 and then press and release another key or a pointing device button.
+Return In examples, a key name enclosed in a box indicates that you press a key on the keyboard.
 (In text, a key name is not enclosed in a box.)
 In the HTML version of this document, this convention appears as brackets, rather than a box.

-A horizontal ellipsis in examples indicates one of the following possibilities:

-- Additional optional arguments in a statement have been omitted. - The preceding item or items can be repeated one or more times. - Additional parameters, values, or other information can be entered.

-A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed.

-In command format descriptions, parentheses indicate that you must enclose choices in parentheses if you specify more than one.

-In command format descriptions, brackets indicate optional choices.
+A horizontal ellipsis in examples indicates one of the following possibilities: • Additional optional arguments in a statement have been omitted. • The preceding item or items can be repeated one or more times. • Additional parameters, values, or other information can be entered.
+A vertical ellipsis indicates the omission of items from a code example or command format; the items are omitted because they are not important to the topic being discussed. () In command format descriptions, parentheses indicate that you must enclose choices in parentheses if you specify more than one. [] In command format descriptions, brackets indicate optional choices.
 You can choose one or more items or no items.
 Do not type the brackets on the command line.
 However, you must include the brackets in the syntax for OpenVMS directory specifications and for a substring specification in an assignment statement.

-In command format descriptions, vertical bars separate choices within brackets or braces.
+I In command format descriptions, vertical bars separate choices within brackets or braces.
 Within brackets, the choices are optional; within braces, at least one choice is required.
-Do not type the vertical bars on the command line.

-In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
-Do not type the braces on the command line.

-This typeface represents the introduction of a new term.
-It also represents the name of an argument, an attribute, or a reason.

-Italic text indicates important information, complete titles of manuals, or variables.
-Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER=name), and in command parameters in text (where dd represents the predefined code for the device type).

-Uppercase text indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.

-Monospace type indicates code examples and interactive screen displays.
+Do not type the vertical bars on the command line. { } In command format descriptions, braces indicate required choices; you must choose at least one of the items listed.
+Do not type the braces on the command line. bold type Bold type represents the introduction of a new term.
+It also represents the name of an argument, an attribute, or a reason. italic type Italic type indicates important information, complete titles of manuals, or variables.
+Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER= name), and in command parameters in text (where dd represents the predefined code for the device type).
+UPPERCASE TYPE Uppercase type indicates a command, the name of a routine, the name of a file, or the abbreviation for a system privilege.
+Example This typeface indicates code examples, command examples, and interactive screen displays.
+In text, this type also identifies URLs, UNIX commands and pathnames, PC-based commands and folders, and certain elements of the C programming language. - A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line. numbers All numbers in text are assumed to be decimal unless otherwise noted.

-In the C programming language, monospace type in text identifies the following elements: keywords, the names of independently compiled external functions and files, syntax summaries, and references to variables or identifiers introduced in an example.

-bold text

-italic text

-UPPERCASE TEXT

-Monospace text

-A hyphen at the end of a command format description, command line, or code line indicates that the command or statement continues on the following line.

-numbers

-All numbers in text are assumed to be decimal unless otherwise noted.
 Nondecimal radixes-binary, octal, or hexadecimal-are explicitly indicated.